 Questions to ask your doctor

 - Could I have a concussion without knowing it?

-- When can I safely return to my sport or recreational activity?
+- When can I return to my normal routine, including sports?

 - If I’ve had a concussion, what is my risk of having another one?